-Playlists provide some basic playback controls, located at the bottom of the Playlist tab window.
+Wirecast provides basic playback controls for playlists.
+The controls are located at the bottom of the Playlist tab window and in the Source Properties tab for a selected playlist.
 You can transition to the previous or next shot in the list, set playlist behavior, shuffle the playlist order, and more.